RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md

 * __Other_Lowercase__: returns a boolean.
 * __Other_Uppercase__: returns a boolean.
 * __SD__: an alias for __Soft_Dotted__.
 * __Simple_Lowercase_Mapping__: returns the lowercase version of the argument _code_, or _code_ itself when the character has no explicit lowercase mapping.
-This corresponds to (1-based) column number 14 of UnicodeData-txt.
+This corresponds to the (1-based) column number 14 of UnicodeData-txt.
 * __Simple_Uppercase_Mapping__: returns the uppercase version of the argument _code_, or _code_ itself when the character has no explicit uppercase mapping.
-This corresponds to (1-based) column number 13 of UnicodeData-txt.
+This corresponds to the (1-based) column number 13 of UnicodeData-txt.
 * __slc__: an alias for __Simple_Lowercase_Mapping__.
 * __Soft_Dotted__: returns a boolean.
 * __suc__: an alias for __Simple_Uppercase_Mapping__.